nicholastay/mechanical-sound/README.md

 * Cherry MX Black
 * APC BSW 070WH - ALPS

+How to get yourself a compiled build:
+1. Visit the main github master repo for mechanical-sound
+2. Press releases up the top
+3. Download the latest binary

 Future plans:
 * Fix that audio "fast-type" issue!
 (My top priority, will require you to have DirectX installed for future releases with this patched)
 * Make Temporarily Disable work (if you compile yourself with it enabled, it works, but the countdown is glitched, will be fixed in due course)